 737. Over the next several days, Defendants Patel and Berthold continued to coordinate to make sure Lupin obtained the agreed-upon customers.
-For example, on March 24, 2014, a Teva executive received an e-mail from Cardinal indicating that Cardinal had received Cardinal was one of the customers that Teva had already agreed to concede to Lupin.
+For example, on March 24, 2014, a Teva executive received an e-mail from Cardinal indicating that Cardinal had received "a competitive offer for the Niacin ER family."
+Cardinal was one of the customers that Teva had already agreed to concede to Lupin.
 The Teva executive forwarded the e-mail to several people internally at Teva, including Defendants Patel, Rekenthaler and Cavanaugh, confirming the plan: